BYLAWS OF THE

 5.6 Power and Duties: Each officer shall have such powers and shall perform such duties as may from time to time be specified in votes or other directives of the Board of Directors.
 In the absence of such specifications, each officer shall have the following powers and authority:

-(a) President: The President shall be the Chief Executive Officer of the Corporation and, when present, shall preside at all meetings of the Board of Directors, members and of the Executive Committee and be an ex-officio member of all committees.
-Those of which he is a seated member.
+(a) President: The President shall be the Chief Executive Officer of the Corporation and, when present, shall preside at all meetings of the Board of Directors, members and of the Executive Committee and be an ex-officio member of all committees in addition to those of which he/she is a seated member.
 The President, unless some other person is thereunto specifically authorized by vote of the Board of Directors, shall sign all bonds and deeds of the Corporation.
 He shall have all powers and perform all duties commonly incident to his office as the Board of Directors shall designate from time to time.
 The President shall have the right to vote, however he shall vote last.

 (b) Vice President: The Vice President shall be a Director residing in a Region other than that in which the President resides.
 He shall be involved in as much of the governing of the Association as possible.
 During any meetings or periods while the President is absent or the office is vacant, or the President is unable to act, then the Vice President shall be temporarily designated by the Board of Directors (or if it fails to act, by the Executive Committee) to perform the duties and have the powers of the President until the next quarterly meeting of the Board.
 The Vice President shall perform such other duties and have such other powers as the Board of Directors or President shall designate from time to time.